woodstr/Research-Project-Data-Matrix-Code/README.md

 Notes:
 - Experiment done on laptop cpu.
+- Baseline altered from previous experiments.
+Now has a limit of 1s for decoding and only looks for 1 DMC.
 - YOLO gives the best speed, without sacrificing decode rate.
 - While YOLO + Binarizer brings a better decode rate (over baseline!), it slows down performance to less than real-time. (~3s to process each image)